WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/select
 - the instr (SELECT() valtype_u0? ?) is valid with the instruction type ([t, t, I32] ->_ [] [t]) if and only if:
+  - the value type t is valid.
   - Either:
     - valtype_u0? is ?([t]).
-    - the value type t is valid.
   - Or:
     - valtype_u0? is ?().
-    - the value type t is valid.
     - the value type t matches the value type t'.
     - Either:
       - t' is numtype.